 Your bedding can drastically improve your sleeping experience.
 There are many types of fabrics to choose from, ranging from cotton to bamboo and flannel.
 Depending on where you live, you may change your sheets depending on the season.
 For example, if you live somewhere that experiences hot summers and cold winters, you may choose to use flannel sheets when it’s cold and bamboo or cotton when it’s warm.

 Different fabrics have different properties, so it’s important to research what works best for you.
-For example, bamboo is moisture-wicking and cooling, while flannel traps your body heat.
+For example, bamboo is moisture-wicking and cooling, while flannel help to hold in body heat.
 In addition to the different features of each fabric, you may have certain preferences when it comes to softness.
 For example, some people prefer cotton over any other fabrics, but it’s all a matter of your personal comfort.

 Unfortunately, no mattress will last forever, and you should aim to replace mattresses every seven to ten years, depending on the manufacturer’s guidelines.
 In addition, there are several different types of mattresses to choose from, including innerspring, memory foam, and hybrid mattress options.
 You should do your research to learn more about them and the types of sleepers they work best for.
 For example, individuals who sleep on their stomachs or backs may prefer a firm bed, while slide sleepers may need a soft mattress that feels like a warm hug.